Volkswagen's considered entry into the supermini-based SUV sector, the T-Cross, should find a ready market, thinks Jonathan Crouch

 Nissan launched the Juke in 2011.
 Renault announced the Captur in 2014.
 It wasn't though until late 2018 that we first saw this T-Cross.
 It slots into the Volkswagen range just below the Golf-based T-Roc.
 Which in turn sits below the Tiguan and Touareg SUVs in the company's line-up. the T-Cross is Polo-based and sits on the same MQB-A0 platform as its VW Group cousins, the Skoda Kamiq and the SEAT Arona.

-T-Cross models equipped with the 95PS engine reach 62mph in 11.5 seconds, with a top speed of 112mph where legal, while the punchier 115PS versions top out at 120mph, reaching 62mph in 10.2 seconds.
+T-Cross models equipped with the 95PS engine reach 62mph in 11.5 seconds, with a top speed of 112mph where legal, while the punchier 110PS versions top out at 120mph, reaching 62mph in 10.2 seconds.
 We said there were three engine options.
-The minority-interest third choice is a 1.6-litre TDI diesel with 95PS.
-It develops 250Nm of pulling power, a useful increase from the 200Nm figure you get in the 1.0 TSI 115PS unit.
+The minority-interest third choice is a 1.5-litre TSI Evo petrol unit with 150PS.
+It develops 250Nm of pulling power, as much as the old 1.6-litre TDI diesel unit.
 All T-Cross models are front-driven: there's not much appetite in this segment for 4WD.
 In any case, the Polo platform doesn't allow for it.
 Don't expect a T-Cross to ride quite as well as a Polo - that taller, heavier body has to tell somewhere - but for the school run and commuting duties, few buyers are likely to have issues.

 Design and Build